awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

   You can roll up metrics along single or multiple dimensions\.
 For example, specifying `[["InstanceId"], ["InstanceType"], ["InstanceId","InstanceType"]]` aggregates metrics for instance ID singly, instance type singly, and for the combination of the two dimensions\.

   You can also specify `[]` to roll up all metrics into one collection, disregarding all dimensions\.
++ **endpoint\_override** – Specifies a FIPS endpoint or private link to use as the endpoint where the agent sends metrics\.
+Specifying this and setting a private link enables you to send the metrics to an Amazon VPC endpoint\.
+For more information, see [What is Amazon VPC?](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html)\.

+  The value of `endpoint_override` must be a string that is a URL\.
 + **metrics\_collected** – Required\.
 Specifies which metrics are to be collected, including custom metrics collected through StatsD or collectd\.
 This section includes several subsections\.

   The contents of the `metrics_collected` section depend on whether this configuration file is for a server running Linux or Windows Server\.
++ **force\_flush\_interval** – Specifies in seconds the maximum amount of time that metrics remain in the memory buffer before being sent to the server\.
+No matter the setting for this, if the size of the metrics in the buffer reaches 40KB or 20 different metrics, the metrics are immediately sent to the server\.

+  The default is 60\.
 + **credentials** – Specifies an IAM role to use when sending metrics to a different AWS account\.
 If specified, this field contains one parameter, `role_arn`\.
   + **role\_arn** – Specifies the ARN of an IAM role to use for authentication when sending metrics to a different AWS account\.
 For more information, see [Sending Metrics and Logs to a Different AWS Account](CloudWatch-Agent-common-scenarios.md#CloudWatch-Agent-send-to-different-AWS-account)\.
 If specified here, this overrides the `role_arn` specified in the `agent` section of the configuration file, if any\.